PandeyHarsh433/PandeyHarsh433/README.md

 ### Hi there 👋, I am Harsh Pandey

-I am Harsh Pandey currently pursuing BTech from Lovely Professional University and currently working on many things like Node, React, and Java skills and also working on my problem solving skills and I am open for internship and job opportunities in the same field.
+I am Harsh Pandey, currently honing my skills in Node.js, React, and Java, while actively enhancing my problem-solving abilities.
+I am open to job opportunities in these fields and eager to contribute to innovative projects.

-- 🔭 I’m currently working on my portfolio and CV.
+- 🔭 I’m currently working as Junior Full Stack Developer.
-- 🌱 I’m regularly updating myself with new technologies.
+- 🌱 I constantly update myself with the latest technologies.
-- 👯 I’m looking to collaborate on startup based projects and internship.
+- 👯 I'm looking to collaborate on startup projects and internships.
-- 🤔 I’m looking for help with my portfolio and skill development
+- 🤔 I seek assistance with my portfolio and further skill development.
-- 💬 Ask me about Web development and problem solving.
+- 💬 Feel free to ask me about web development and problem-solving.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I don't like coding more than I like to do Innovative Stuffs.
+- ⚡ Fun fact: I enjoy creating innovative solutions even more than coding itself.

 ### Skills and Experience